James Harlan (Iowa politician): Personal life

-Harlan died on October 5, 1899 at his hotel in Mount Pleasant, which become his residence in the early 1890s.
+Harlan died on October 5, 1899, at his hotel in Mount Pleasant, which become his residence in the early 1890s.

 Legacy

 Harlan's residence, today known as the Harlan-Lincoln House, has been listed on the National Register of Historic Places.
 Operated as a house museum, it exhibits memorabilia from both the Harlan and Lincoln families.
 The Harlan House Hotel is also listed on the National Register of Historic Places.

-A commemorative sculpture was done of him; Iowa installed it in the United States Capitol along with one of pioneer Governor Samuel Kirkwood (each state may install two statues for display in the Capitol).
+A commemorative sculpture of Harlan resided in the United States Capitol, along with one of pioneer Iowa Governor Samuel Kirkwood (each state may install two statues for display in the Capitol).
 The Harlan statue was located in the Hall of Columns until it was replaced in 2014 by a statue of Norman Borlaug.
-It is now on display at Iowa Wesleyan College.
+The Harlan statue is now on display at Iowa Wesleyan College.

-The city of Harlan, Iowa in Shelby County was named for him.
+The city of Harlan, Iowa, in Shelby County was named for him.